January 7, 2021

 If you still have concerns with the supports being offered, please contact the school to ensure the school principal is able to follow-up.

-Learning at school All students at Khàtìnas.àxh will be able to attend in-class instruction, full-time for five-days a week.
+All students at Khàtìnas.àxh School will be able to attend in-class instruction, full-time for five-days a week.
 During the school day, students will attend their regular classes, while following health and safety guidelines.
 They will learn the full school curriculum.

 Technology and devices